acmeyer/Conjoint-PDF-Generator-App/README.md

 # Conjoint PDF Generator App

 A Rails app for producing offline conjoint PDFs.
+A hosted version of this app (through MIT GovLab) can be found <a href="https://conjoint-pdf-app.herokuapp.com/users/sign_in" target="_blank">here</a>.

 ## Setup